“Does vacuuming kill fleas?”

 You would first have to treat all pets in your household for fleas and then tend to your house as well.
 Doing either treatment without the other is less effective.
 Therefore you should remove the fleas from your pets first then tackle the job of getting your home flea free next.

 How Often Should You Vacuum?

 The most popular question we are asked is how often should you vacuum.
 This is a great question.
 There is no hard or fast rule but for the best results, we do have a recommendation.

-To control fleas, you should vacuum every other day during the early phase of a flea infestation.
+For flea control, you need to vacuum every other day, through the early part of a flea infestation.